 I wanted to love AirAsia, I really did.
 I wanted them to become my go-to cheap airline to get to Asia but even their Premium product was disappointing.

 Will I ever fly Air Asia again?
-I will only fly AirAsia if I’m flying Premium and the flight is less than four-hours long, or maybe when I buy a AU$15 ticket from Kuala Lumpur to Penang.
+I will only fly AirAsia if I’m flying Premium and the flight is less than four hours long, or maybe when I buy an AU$15 ticket from Kuala Lumpur to Penang.
 Otherwise, I’d rather save my money.

 Now its over to you: